 Buffalo Zoo, 300 Parkside Ave, Buffalo

 See the sloths, peep the polar bears and view the vampire bats at the wildest place in town.
+Indoor exhibits are now open!
 All guests, including members, must reserve an online ticket in advance of their visit.
 Walk-up ticket sales are not available at this time.
-General admission guests can visit from noon to 4 p.m.
-Wednesday to Monday; members have the choice of either 9 a.m. to 11:30 a.m. or noon to 4 p.m.
-Wednesday to Monday.
-Zoo is closed on Tuesdays for deep cleaning.
+Masks must be worn by all guests ages 2 and up.
+Beginning March 29th, the Zoo is open 7 days a week from 10am-4pm.

 Buffalo & Erie County Botanical Gardens, 2655 South Park Ave, Buffalo